-INTENDED OUTCOMES How the Council meets these principles Where you can see Governance in action The Council has a Medium-Term Financial Strategy (available on the Council's website as part of the budget for the forthcoming year) which is used to align resources to key priorities.
-Medium Term Financial Strategy The Council has report templates to ensure authors cover all the requirements to enable a decision to be made; they include options appraisal (if required), cost and risk analysis in addition to key signatories such as legal and finance and must include the Cabinet lead.
+The Council has a Medium-Term Financial Strategy (available on the Council's website as part of the budget for the forthcoming year) which is used to align resources to key priorities.

+The Council has report templates to ensure authors cover all the requirements to enable a decision to be made; they include options appraisal (if required), cost and risk analysis in addition to key signatories such as legal and finance and must include the Cabinet lead.
 This process has been significantly improved in recent years to increase the robustness of decision making.

 All decision-making meetings are held in public, and decisions made by Cabinet members and Officers are published in line with the statutory legal requirements, although some items are considered as exempt.
 Minutes of all Council meetings are made available to the public, and members of the public have the opportunity to contribute to Council meetings.

-Council Decisions The Council has a complaints and feedback system, which records and monitors customer comments, complaints and requests for information.
-Complaints procedure The Council has an internal audit service sourced through the Southern Internal Audit Partnership.
+The Council has a complaints and feedback system, which records and monitors customer comments, complaints and requests for information.
+We report up to date figures of complaints on our corporate performance dashboard.

+The Council has an internal audit service sourced through the Southern Internal Audit Partnership.
 The internal audit service has an annual audit plan based on a risk analysis carried out by the auditors each spring.
 Audit recommendations are monitored to ensure that they are completed by the service within a reasonable timeframe, and any actions which are not completed are reported to the management team.

-Internal audit The Overview & Scrutiny Committee has responsibility for the performance of overview and scrutiny functions under the Local Government Act 2000 Section 9F.
+The Overview & Scrutiny Committee has responsibility for the performance of overview and scrutiny functions under the Local Government Act 2000 Section 9F.
 The role of Overview & Scrutiny Committee is to hold Cabinet decision makers to account by monitoring and scrutinising the decisions being made, both before and after they take effect.
 Members of the Overview & Scrutiny Committee must not be members of the Cabinet and, where possible, should be from different political parties.

-Overview &amp; Scrutiny Committee Our Corporate Strategy considers the outcomes of our priorities, and this is shown in both the strategy and our corporate performance reporting.
+Our Corporate Strategy considers the outcomes of our priorities, and this is shown in both the strategy and our corporate performance reporting.